 Setting Up a Fight: SiteGround vs. GoDaddy

-To make a fair comparison, we’ve borrowed the criteria from our web hosting reviews.
-We didn’t mirror every section, though.
 To ensure each round is weighted equally, we’ve condensed the eight rounds normally found in our reviews to five: features, pricing, ease of use, speed and security.

 We’ll still cover everything we typically cover in our reviews, but some sections will be combined with others.
 That not only makes the comparison more direct, it also makes it more fair.
 After all, a point in hosting types doesn’t hold the same weight as a point in speed.

 At the beginning of each round, we’ll lay the ground rules, establishing what we’re looking for from each provider.
 We’ll talk about each, give our thoughts on how they compare and award a point to the winner.
 Whichever service has three or more points will win the match.